 No, you can’t be a writer.
 No, you can’t climb a mountain.
 No, you’re a brown-skin girl in a color-struck world.
-Plus you're quiet and shy.
-So go for something safe, small, smart.
-Easy.
+So go for something safe.
+Something small.
+Something easy.

 Instead, Daddy brought me a typewriter.
 Shiny blue plastic and my own.
 A Christmas surprise.
 Better than a Barbie.
 Or ice skates.
 Or a fancy–dance dress in red silk or black velvet.
 Instead, I got the plastic blue Remington.
 So that sealed it.

 I’ll write for life, I told myself—never dreaming I’d just chosen a kind of heaven.
 Or a certain hell?
 Giving your life to something tough and crazy is, for sure, a wild and rocky journey.